 There is also event cover for specific types of events, such as charitable events, conferences, street parties, gigs and club events etc. You need to be sure that you’ve got the breadth of cover you need, not get caught out by a policy that’s got the right name.

 If you’ve had to cancel or cut an event short you’ve probably already lived through your worst nightmare, you can take all the maesures you want to to ensure your event goes ahead but from time to time you are going to be faced with circumstances that you can’t control and you may have to take the decision to cancel your event.

 Cancellation and Abandonment Insurance can be quite expensive however if you really want to make sure you are covered for any eventuality you need to make sure you’ve got this type of insurance.

-What are the typical events insurance cover exemptions?
+What are the typical event insurance cover exemptions?

-Public liability cover might cover you for a number of thinbgs but it might not cover you from other things such as damage arrising from alcohol or drugs, or damage from fireworks or bonfires, or even damage or loss to property belonging to you or your staff.
+Public liability cover might cover you for a number of things but it might not cover you from other things such as damage arising from alcohol or drugs, or damage from fireworks or bonfires, or even damage or loss to property belonging to you or your staff.

 Just be careful and make sure you read the small print.
 There are some big players in the sector that offer event insurance and you’ve got to be sure that you’ve got the risks associated with your event covered, and don’t scrimp on the costs!
 With events cover, you get what you pay for!